 • Each team is allowed to have an unlimited number of women and men on their active roster that also appear on another team's roster in another league.

 • You can only play for the team in the On Deck Slo-Pitch league of which you are rostered on.

 • The ONLY time a player from this league can play for another team in this league is if a TEAM gives adequate notice that they will not be playing in a tournament, then a player from that team can join another team for that given tournament

-• If your team doesn’t supply the correct amount of people (umpires) as per the schedule, the two teams playing will sign the no show form and submit it to any member of the executive.
-This form MUST be signed if you want the team to be fined.
-The fine will be $50.00 per player.
+• If your team doesn’t supply the correct amount of people (umpires) as per the schedule, one of the two teams playing in the game must report the issue to any member of the executive within 48 hours for the fine to be applied.
+The fine will be split amongst the teams playing in the game.
 The fine is to be paid in full prior to the team's next scheduled game.
 FAILURE to pay will result in a loss of game(s) until the fine is paid.

 Forfeited and BYE Games

 • Withdrawing from the tournament without sufficient notice will result in a fine of $150.00.
 Sufficient notice is typically defined as prior to a given cut off date, or the posting of the tournament schedule, or release of team list.
 Notice of less than 14 days will typically result in fine.

 • Any games that are forfeited or a BYE will result in that team winning the game 7-0.